yum groupinstall 'GNOME Desktop Environment' 'X Window System'

 # yum -y install vnc # vncviewer YOUR_SERVER_IP

 That's all!
 Now you have access to your desktop.
-After reboot just ssh again and do again
+After reboot just ssh again and do it again.

 2) TigerVNC server